In The Happiness Advantage author Shawn Achor says that happiness is not the consequence of success, but more like the cause of success.

 It seems like the happier you are, the stronger your immune system.

-My Note: do be happier.
+do be happier.
 But correlation is causation.
 What if happier people were happier because they were healthier and stronger?

 And another study even showed that happiness predicts lower blood pressure and heart rate.